 Related Link: 6 Specific Depression Types and Their Symptoms

 3. Improve Your Self-Image

 Self-image is all about how you see yourself.
 Your self-image also includes self-esteem and self-confidence.
 When’s the last time you said something nice about yourself?
 Do you truly love who you are inside and out?
-People who suffer from depression also tend to have low self-image.
-Not feeling good about who you are can make depression symptoms even worse.
+People who suffer from depression also tend to have a

 One of the best things you can do to minimize depression symptoms is to find ways to feel better about yourself and to embrace who you are.
 While it’s easy to find flaws in ourselves, turn the tables and instead practice positive thinking.
 Jot down your best qualities and read them to yourself each day.